Skip to Main Content

 Research Goals for Your Tracking Paper

 Once your professor has approved the industry segment that you have selected to track, you need to start planning your research.
-These research tips will help you find the sources you need to complete the assignment:

 • Review the list of "Useful Trade Source Links" provided by your professor.